Oliver-RC/collection-of-crafts/README.md

 - ### User Stories

   - #### First Time Visitor Goals
-    1. As a first time visitor I want to instantly understand what the site is about and then the who the crafts are for and what types of crafts are available.
+    1. As a first time visitor I want to instantly understand what the site is about and then who the crafts are for and what types of crafts are available.
     2. As a first time visitor I should be inspired by the landing page.
 The site should be easily navigated allowing me to continue to find insipirational craft ideas and projects.
     3. As a first time visitor I want the content to be in a consistant and simple to read format.
     4. As a first time visitor if motivated to use the site as a craft resource, I want to provide my email details to then receive regular craft updates.